-If daylight saving time (DST) makes you a groggy, moody mess, it’s not hard to imagine how rough it is on kids.
+If Daylight Saving Time (DST) makes you a groggy, moody mess, it’s not hard to imagine how rough it is on kids.
 They don’t understand they’re losing an hour and need to readjust their sleep routine.
 Here’s how you can make it easier on them.

 You’re not imagining it: Losing (or gaining) one hour of sleep really does mess with your mind and body.
 Here are some effects DST has on all of us:

 - Exhaustion: The most annoying thing about DST is it makes everyone much more tired than usual, and that can last for days, if not a full week.
-This is especially true in the spring, when we “spring forward” and lose one hour of our day.
-Our bodies are forced into wake up earlier than what we’re used to, and it leaves us all feeling jet-lagged and groggy.
+This is especially true in the spring when we “spring forward” and lose one hour of our day.
+Our bodies are forced to wake up earlier than what we’re used to, and it leaves us all feeling jet-lagged and groggy.

 - Car accidents increase: Studies have found the rate of car wrecks increase around DST.
 The research also found people performed poorly on tests of alertness, which probably affects the increase in crash rates.
 It could also be because it’s dark when people expect it to be light, and, again, because they’re really tired.

 - Internal clocks get messed up: Your internal clock tells your body when to wake up and when to go to sleep based on natural light.
 When that changes, it messes with you in more ways than you might think.
-Some researchers say this causes lasting effects on the body, and has been linked to obesity, depression, diabetes, heart problems, and other conditions.
+Some researchers say this causes lasting effects on the body and has been linked to obesity, depression, diabetes, heart problems, and other conditions.

-- Risk of heart attack increases: While your little one might not have to worry about this, you should certainly keep it in mind.
+- The risk of heart attack increases: While your little one might not have to worry about this, you should certainly keep it in mind.
 Some research has shown an increase in heart attacks around DST.
 This could be because blood clots faster in the morning.
 So, the Monday after the clock springs forward, people wake up earlier than usual, making them more vulnerable, especially if they have underlying conditions.

 Now that you know the effects of DST, here are some tips to help your kids adjust.

 When DST hits, you know you have to adjust your bedtime and just feel more tired.
-However, your kids won’t understand that; they’ll want to go bed at their normal time.
+However, your kids won’t understand that; they’ll want to go to bed at their normal time.
 So, if they normally fall asleep around 8 p.m., when they lose an hour, they’ll still want to go to bed at that time.
 Of course, now it will actually be 9 p.m., so their timing is totally thrown off, which is a mess for them and you.